Automatic differentiation in machine learning: a survey: AD and Its Main Modes

-Compared with the straightforward simplicity of forward accumulation mode, reverse mode AD can, at first, appear somewhat ``mysterious'' \citep{Dennis1996}. \citet{Griewank2008} argue that this is in part because of the common acquaintance with the chain rule as a mechanical procedure propagating derivatives forward.
+Compared with the straightforwardness of forward accumulation mode, reverse mode AD can, at first, appear somewhat ``mysterious'' \citep{Dennis1996}. \citet{Griewank2008} argue that this is in part because of the common acquaintance with the chain rule as a mechanistic procedure propagating derivatives forward.